Polyphemus – The One-eyed Giant

 Polyphemus and Odysseus

 The most popular incident of Polyphemus’ life was the confrontation with Odysseus, the Trojan war hero.
-Odysseus and his soldiers accidently strayed into the cave of Polyphemus, without knowing to whom it belonged.
+Odysseus and his soldiers accidentally strayed into the cave of Polyphemus, without knowing to whom it belonged.
 Not wanting to give up a wholesome meal, Polyphemus sealed his cave with a rock, trapping Odysseus and his soldiers inside.

 Polyphemus satiated his hunger by eating a few men every day.
 The giant was only stalled, when the brave Odysseus handed him a strong cup of wine and got him drunk.
 Grateful for the gift, Polyphemus drank the spirit and promised a reward to the patron.
 But for this, Polyphemus had to know the brave soldier’s name.
 Not wanting to give away his true identity, the intelligent Odysseus’ stated that he was called “Nobody”.
 Polyphemus then promised that he would eat this “Nobody” at the very end.